 The best months to visit Edinburgh are probably April, May and June, but I’ve seen the good weather in September and beginning of October as well.

-What to wear in Edinburgh during cold months?
+What to wear in Edinburgh during cold months aka in autumn, winter and spring?

-The cold months are November to March, so be ready for the grey sky, rain and cold strong winds.
+The very cold months in Edinburgh are November to March, so be ready for the grey sky, rain and cold strong winds.
 I recommend you bring some warm either rubber boots or proper hiking shoes, waterproof long parka and a waterproof backpack.
+Make sure to pack a lot of warm sweaters as well!

-English is the main language in Edinburgh, Scotland (you nearly can’t find people speaking Gaelic these days), nonetheless, you will probably have some problems talking to Scottish people.
+English is the main language in Scotland (sadly, you can’t find people speaking Gaelic these days), nonetheless, you will probably have some problems understanding Scottish people (unless you’re from the North of England).
 After more than 1.5 years in Edinburgh, I still struggle sometimes, when comes to communication in Scotland.
-Especially, if someone from Scottish power phones me (Scottish power is a gas provider) and that’s quite embarrassing.
+Especially, if someone from Scottish Power phones me (Scottish power is a gas provider) and that’s quite embarrassing.
 So don’t worry, you’re not the only one.
+Scottish people are the friendliest and it’s such a pity I still have problems understating them!

 It’s fine to stay everywhere in the city centre (well, beyond the city centre too, but you’ll end up spending a lot of time on getting to the centre).
 In case you’re looking for a budget accommodation, it makes sense to rent a room in one of the Facebook groups like EdinRoom.